nathanmarz/specter-wiki/Specter's-inline-caching-implementation.md

 The rewrite greatly simplifies the implementation (codebase is 20% smaller) while bringing the following additional benefits:

-- Paths can now contain dynamic vars and special forms, e.g. `[*dynamiv-nav* (if some-condition? (keypath a) ALL)]`.
+- Paths can now contain dynamic vars and special forms, e.g. `[*dynamic-nav* (if some-condition? (keypath a) ALL)]`.
 These paths still undergo inline compilation and caching and will run with great performance.
 - Performance with dynamic parameters is greatly improved.
 A path like `[(keypath a) (keypath b) (keypath c)]` runs more than 40% faster.